skaiui2/wirefisher/README.md

 - Cgroup-based traffic shaping
 - Ingress and egress direction support
 - Real-time rate metrics: average, peak, and smoothed
+- It monitors specific IP/port combinations and automatically switches the congestion control algorithm that you set in rule when a match is detected.

 ## Environment Setup